SPECT/CT Scan

 How It Works

-SPECT is a form of nuclear imaging, which gives you an injection of radiotracers tagged for an organ or certain cells.
+SPECT gives you an injection of radiotracers tagged for an organ or certain cells.
 The radiotracers give off a tiny amount of radiation that shows up on a special camera and reveals blood flow and cell activity.
 The CT scan uses X-rays to show the structure of the inside of your body.
 Together, SPECT and CT show your doctor more than either test shows alone.

 Benefits